SMcGregor199/ellision-gpt/ellison-excerpts.md

 ### *Invisible Man* – Excerpt 2

 > "In my hole in the basement there are exactly 1,369 lights.
 I've wired the entire ceiling, every inch of
 > it.
-And not with flourescent bulbs, but with the older, more-expensive-to-operate kind, the filament type.
+And not with fluorescent bulbs, but with the older, more-expensive-to-operate kind, the filament type.
 > An act of sabotage, you know.
 I've already begun to write the wall.
 A junk man I know, a man of vision,
 > has supplied me with wire and sockets.
 Nothing, storm or flood, must get in the way of our need for light
 > and ever more and brighter light.
 The truth is the light and the light is the truth.
 When I finish all